-As at June 30, 2015 the Company has restricted cash of \$2.9 million, which decreased from the December 31, 2014 amount of \$36.1 million due to the cash payment on the Pharmacare acquisition, draws for capital expenditures and transaction and other costs.
+As at September 30, 2015 the Company has restricted cash of \$0.9 million, which decreased from the December 31, 2014 amount of \$36.3 million due to the cash payment on the Pharmacare acquisition, draws for capital expenditures and transaction, restructuring and other costs.
 Restricted cash increased by \$10.0 million with the withdrawal of the \$10.0 million temporary reduction to the revolving facility offset by the use of that cash to repay \$10.0 million on the second lien senior secured notes.
-The Company intends to use the remaining restricted cash to reinvest in its core businesses through tuck-in acquisitions, further debt reductions and capital expenditures.
-The Company is in the process of discussing strategic alternatives with external advisers on the refinancing of the \$15.0 million convertible debentures due April 2016.
-Such alternatives could include repayment with new financing, extensions or other repayment alternatives.
+The Company intends to use the remaining restricted cash to reinvest in its core businesses through capital expenditures.